opro/opro/README.md

 oPRO comes with built in documentation, so if you start your server you can view the docs at [http://localhost:3000/oauth_docs](http://localhost:3000/oauth_docs).
 Or you can [view the guide](http://opro-demo.herokuapp.com/oauth_docs) on the example app.
 This guide will walk you through creating your first OAuth client application, giving access to that app as a logged in user, getting an access token for that user, and using that token to access the server as an authenticated user!

+Keep in mind that the OAuth client application is associated to the user creating it.
+If you have multiple administrators for oPRO, be aware that the web interface is currently only useful to the user that created it.

 # Advanced Setup